shushtain/farba.nvim/README.md

 ## Setup

 Setup is optional but recommended.
-The primary purpose of the standard theme is to color different groups with different colors, so it's obvious how to customize it to your needs.
+The primary purpose of the standard theme is to color different groups with different colors, so it becomes obvious how to customize it to your needs.
+See `:h farba.txt` for details.
 Here are the defaults:

 ```lua
 ---@type Farba.Config